 Selecting the right approach for detecting objects of interest depends on what you want to track and whether the camera is stationary.

-object.
-The background subtraction approach works efficiently but
+System object™.
+The background subtraction approach works efficiently, but requires

 |Type of Object to Track||Camera||Functionality|